Finding Happy Endings on the Yelp of Asian Massage Parlours

 Oasis Spa, one of 90 Brooklyn rub-‘n’-tugs

-My experience aside, the openness with which the mongering community discusses these massage parlors—and with which the parlors themselves offer their services—is surprising when you consider that most of these places are viewed as fronts for prostitution by law enforcement.
-While non-sexual massage parlors are usually regulated by state and local public health codes, the addition of a hand job is usually interpreted as solicitation, even if sex itself isn’t on the menu.
+My experience aside, the openness with which the mongering community discusses these massage parlours—and with which the parlours themselves offer their services—is surprising when you consider that most of these places are viewed as fronts for prostitution by law enforcement.
+While non-sexual massage parlours are usually regulated by state and local public health codes, the addition of a hand job is usually interpreted as solicitation, even if sex itself isn’t on the menu.
 “Where the general activity ‘prostitution’ is illegal, every conceivable form of commercial sex can be treated as illegal,” said Laura Agustín, the author of Sex at the Margins: Migration, Labor Markets, and the Rescue Industry.
-“It doesn’t make sense, but it happens because, where prostitution is demonized, society fears all forms of commercial sex as leading to prostitution.”
+“It doesn’t make sense, but it happens because, where prostitution is demonised, society fears all forms of commercial sex as leading to prostitution.”

-The setup puts the erotic massage parlor trade squarely in the gray area of sex trafficking, with law enforcement unable to determine which women are being coerced into performing sex acts in massage parlors and which women are having sex with customers voluntarily.
+The setup puts the erotic massage parlour trade squarely in the grey area of sex trafficking, with law enforcement unable to determine which women are being coerced into performing sex acts in massage parlours and which women are having sex with customers voluntarily.
 “All undocumented women in commercial sex are not trafficked,” said Agustín, who has spent 20 years researching the commercial sex industry.
 “Migrants weigh up many factors when undertaking risky life projects.”
-While there is no formula for preventing employers from exploiting sex workers, she added, legalizing and regulating erotic massage parlors would at least give the women working in the parlors legal recourse to go to the police, change jobs, or quit.
+While there is no formula for preventing employers from exploiting sex workers, she added, legalising and regulating erotic massage parlours would at least give the women working in the parlours legal recourse to go to the police, change jobs, or quit.

 Even in the absence of looser prostitution laws, law enforcement officials are opting not to waste resources on busting ostensibly consenting adults who decide to trade sex behind closed doors, said Dank, the lead researcher of the Urban Institute report.
 “It’s clear that there is a lot of smuggling, but as far as women voluntarily doing this, when [the police] do actually do raids and arrest these women for prostitution… these women are not saying that they are being compelled, for the most part,” Dank said.

-As a result, federal and local law enforcement agencies still know very little about the way that Asian massage parlors operate, except that the networks are highly organized and adept at stashing their money.
-Officials quoted in the study described a nationwide network of massage-parlor operators who bring women into Flushing, Queens, or Los Angeles, and then rotate them through various AMPs in Atlanta, Seattle, Denver, and across the Midwest.
+As a result, federal and local law enforcement agencies still know very little about the way that Asian massage parlours operate, except that the networks are highly organised and adept at stashing their money.
+Officials quoted in the study described a nationwide network of massage-parlour operators who bring women into Flushing, Queens, or Los Angeles, and then rotate them through various AMPs in Atlanta, Seattle, Denver, and across the Midwest.

 “We’ve seen cases where a woman is quite popular with the clientele; then they will transfer her to a different spa depending on what events are going on in that city,” one federal law enforcement agent in Atlanta said in the report. “[In] Dallas, they are home to the Dallas Cowboys, the big stadium there, and if they have some event there they’ll transfer their money earners to those clubs.
 Whereas Atlanta has the SEC championship going on, they’ll have more girls come here.”